Start building your site, skip the recurring setup work.

 • errorMode for I18nPlugin: 'allow-fallback'.
 Pages without a translation in the requested language fall back to the default-language version rather than 404.

-• Language resolution per page (in order): data.lang, then data.language, then settings.defaultLanguage.
+• Language resolution per page (in order): data.lang, then data.language, then the language derived from data.locale, then settings.defaultLanguage.

 • Allowed-languages set.
 Built from settings.languages keys.
 Pages whose lang is not in this set are logged and skipped during collection building.